piercecohen1/AI-TTS/README.md

   -h, --help                            show this help message and exit

   -a, --audio                           Use /v1/text-to-speech API endpoint

   -s, --stream                          Use /v1/text-to-speech/{voice_id}/stream API endpoint

+  --get-voices                          Retrieve the available voices

+  -v VOICE_ID, --voice-id VOICE_ID      Voice ID to use for the conversion

+  -t TEXT, --text TEXT                  Text to convert to speech

   -f FILE, --file FILE                  Text file to convert to speech

   -u URL, --url URL                     BETA: URL of article to convert to speech

-  -v VOICE_ID, --voice-id VOICE_ID      Voice ID to use for the conversion

-  -t TEXT, --text TEXT                  Text to convert to speech

-  --AI                                  Read the latest AI news
+  --ai                                  Read the latest AI news

   --gear                                Read the latest gear news